-For more information, please contact the Graduate Program administrator at email@example.com or 303-735-8195.
-The Coordinator of the Graduate Program is Professor Robert Mazzeo.
-He can be contacted at firstname.lastname@example.org.
+For more information, use the button below or contact the Graduate Program administrator at firstname.lastname@example.org or 303-735-8195.
+Professor Ken Wright (Associate Chair of Graduate Affairs) can be contacted at email@example.com.

 The Department of Integrative Physiology offers a variety of graduate study opportunities that range from a coursework-only option to a research-intensive option.
 To facilitate maximal flexibility in the design of a student's program, the Department has established a minimum number of required courses that must be completed by all graduate students and the remainder of the program can be individualized to meet the long-term goals of the student.
 View list of Integrative Physiology graduate courses.

 A graduate degree in Integrative Physiology provides opportunities for careers in academia, industry, and the health professions.
 The placement list of PhD and MS graduates indicates some of the jobs and educational programs that our graduate students have found after completion of the PhD or MS degree.

 The graduate degrees offered are a Master of Science degree (MS) and a Doctor of Philosophy degree (PhD).
 The master's degree may be pursued on its own, or in combination with a bachelor's degree through the Bachelor's-Accelerated Master's program (see below).

 Bachelor's-Accelerated Master's programs (BAMs) offer currently enrolled CU Boulder undergraduate students the opportunity to receive a bachelor's and master's degree in a shorter period of time.
 The Department has developed a curriculum that allows both degrees to be completed in 5 years.
 Based on a comparison of GPAs, 3 to 5 students will be admitted to the program each year.
 The program is structured to ensure that students finish both degrees within the 5-year period.
 More information is available on the IPHY-BAM page and from Biology Advising.